zpzim/SCAMP/docs/source/performance.rst

 `stumpy <https://github.com/TDAmeritrade/stumpy>`_ is a very popular matrix profile library which has reimplemented many of the algorithms published by Eamonn's time series lab at UC Riverside.

 stumpy claims to have superior performance for the matrix profile algorithms they have reimplemented.
 However, these performance comparisons are done in bad faith.
-They compare across several generations of GPU/CPU hardware instead of making a fair apples to apples comparison, they simply copy numbers published in our papers and use hardware that is multiple generations newer, and throw many more times more resources at the problem.
+They compare across several generations of GPU/CPU hardware instead of making a fair apples to apples comparison, they simply copy numbers published in our papers and use hardware that is multiple generations newer, and throw many times more resources at the problem.

 I contacted the stumpy maintainer years ago asking for these bad faith comparisons to be removed, but they refused.
 To set the record straight, here is a fair comparison of pyscamp and stumpy done on the same system.